Sunday, December 30, 2012

 Friday, March 16, 2012

-Yes the 100th 100 should have been on a higher pedestal and expectedly been a more glorious , grandesque larger than life affair.
+Yes the 100th 100 should have been at a higher pedestal and definitely a more glorious, grandesque larger than life affair.

 It did not happen but still a ton is a ton and a hundredth international hundred is something every Indian should be proud of and deserves a huge round of applause.